-The above organizations received funds from CFNIL Community Grants in the focus areas of Youth & Families, Youth & Families, and Education: Complementary Education, respectively.
+The above organizations received funds from CFNIL Community Grants in the focus areas of Education-Career Pathways, Arts & Humanities, and Arts & Humanities focus areas, respectively.

 Common Agendas Common Sense

 WHAT WE INVEST IN

 WHY

 A Regional Education System

 Collective effort in Boone, Ogle, Stephenson, and Winnebago Counties (the region) supporting a regional education system that continually develops healthy and productive citizens.
 E.g., investments in research, curricula and pedagogy design, educational materials, information systems, and communications.